-These realisations facilitated the Fund in paying a distribution of \$0.135 per Unit during the financial year, which represented the return of approximately 15% of the Fund's Net Asset Value at the time of announcement (January 2025).
+The realisations that occurred during FY25 facilitated the Fund in paying total distributions of \$0.16 per Unit to investors (announced July 2024 & January 2025).
 As always, our goal is to manage the Fund's capital structure as effectively as possible, allowing for the maximum amount of excess capital to be distributed to Unitholders.
 While we will continue to evaluate the ability to make a distribution on a six-monthly basis, the Manager and RE have an ongoing dialogue about the combined cash flow positions of the Fund and LP and willing and able to distribute out of cycle if the circumstances allow.
 We are forever conscious that this is your capital, and our commitment to returning this to you as Investors guides our decisions each day.

-The Fund closed out the fiscal year with A\$1.8 million in cash and the Fund's share in the LP cash balance being US\$1.7 million.
+The Fund closed out the fiscal year with A\$4.9 million in cash and the Fund's share in the LP cash balance being US\$5.0 million.
 The Manager continues to manage the LP's cash flow for unforeseen events and market uncertainties as seen in previous years along with meeting its outstanding capital commitment obligations.
 We continue to believe that this is prudent for the anticipated expenses of the Fund, however the distribution methodology and cash holding at the LP (which is not managed by the RE) is continually reviewed to ensure that the Fund is not retaining excess cash.